 - Be an Optimist: Even in the darkest of times, Nelson Mandela didn’t lose hope and looked forward to a day his country would be truly free of racial segregation.
 You must always be hopeful in life no matter what circumstances throw at you and know that you will make it through with hope and optimism.

 - Making a Difference to the World: Nelson Mandela’s life is a pioneering example to understand the strive to change and shatter the orthodox beliefs that no longer serve society.
-You should learn from his relentless endeavours to bring revolution in the oppressive world of white people and making the presence of underprivileged communities known.
+You should learn from his relentless endeavours to bring revolution in the oppressive world of white people and make the presence of underprivileged communities known.

 - Nothing is Impossible: Nelson Mandela has always believed that life is full of miracles and these miracles can be brought about only with an individual’s hard work to transform the impossible into the possible.